-This steamed Corn Bread Recipe is a favorite with the Zulu peoples of kwa Zulu Natal.
+This steamed Corn Bread Recipe is a favourite with the Zulu peoples of kwa Zulu Natal.

 Although I have given the traditional method for making this corn bread the recipe may be altered by using whole kernel canned corn or sweetcorn